-The 7th session (post-test): This session included reassessment of patients' selfefficacy which aimed to evaluate the improvement after applying the educational program by using post - test (immediately and after 3 months from program.) by using the same tools.
+The 8th session (post-test): This session included reassessment of patients' knowledge and practice which aimed to evaluate the improvement after applying the educational program by using post - test (immediately and after 3 months from program.) by using the same tools.
 Questionnaires were filled by the patients under observation of the researcher or by researcher in illiterate patients.